renu883/openlane_sky130/README.md

 [Methodology:]

-  1. Clone git repository for lab work - MCQs 6-8
+  1. Clone git repository for lab work
      a.
 Go to labs and open terminal and type the below command git clone https://github.com/kunalg123/ngspice_labs.git
      b.
 This will create a new folder called "ngspice_labs" in the current location.

-  2. Find load and rise delay for different load values, different slew parameters - MCQs 6-
+  2. Find load and rise delay for different load values, different slew parameters
      a.
 Open the terminal and change directory to "ngspice_labs".
      b.
 Display the inv.tran file.
         cat inv.spice